Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Results

-At longer times, the nematic bundles in Fig.~\ref{fig3}a(III) develop secondary active instabilities leading to coordinated bending, curvature amplification, defect nucleation and annihilation, Movie~4(III), in a behavior reminiscent of active extensile systems.
-This possibility is puzzling because our active gel is contractile.
-To systematically examine it, we performed simulations at higher active tension anisotropies $\kappa = -0.8$, which we compared with our reference $\kappa = -0.2$, Fig.~\ref{fig3}b.
-While in our reference system bundles behave like contractile objects tending to straighten, for $\kappa = -0.8$ they behave like extensile objects enhancing curvature, which results in continuous defect nucleation as highly bent bundles destabilize and fragment, as well as defect annihilation as pairs of free ends merge to reorganize the network, in a behavior akin to active turbulence \cite{alert2022}.
+At longer times, the nematic bundles in Fig.~\ref{fig3}a(III) develop secondary active instabilities leading to coordinated bending, curvature amplification, defect nucleation and annihilation, Movie~4(III), in a behavior reminiscent of active extensile systems \cite{simha2002,ramaswamy2007,doostmohammadi2018}. \forus{This possibility is far from obvious because, even though the deviatoric part of active tension is extensile since $\kappa<0$, total active tension is contractile since $\vert\kappa\vert<1$, Fig.~\ref{fig1}c.
+To systematically examine this point, we performed simulations at higher active tension anisotropies $\kappa = -0.8$, which we compared with our reference $\kappa = -0.2$, Fig.~\ref{fig3}b.
+While in our reference system bundles behave like contractile objects tending to straighten, for $\kappa = -0.8$ they behave like extensile objects enhancing curvature (see blue insets), which results in continuous defect nucleation as highly bent bundles destabilize and fragment, as well as defect annihilation as pairs of free ends merge to reorganize the network (see second inset in (b,II)), in a behavior akin to active turbulence \cite{alert2022}.
 See Movie~5 for an illustration and for the slightly extensile case $\kappa = -0.5$.
-To understand the origin of this behavior, we examined the individual components of the total tension, Eq.~(\ref{tot_stress}), along and perpendicular to the fibrillar pattern, Supplementary Fig.~2.
-Because in all of these simulations active contraction is larger perpendicular to nematic bundles ($\kappa<0$) as required for their self-assembly, bundles are effectively extensile with regards to the active component of the total tension.
-Competing with active tension, however, viscous tension is negative and larger perpendicular to the bundles.
-Hence, depending on their relative magnitude, the total tension can be larger along or perpendicular to the bundles.
-We found that for contractile bundles leading to stable fibrillar patterns ($\kappa = -0.2$), total tension is larger along bundles, indicating that a large fraction of the active power perpendicular to the bundles is dissipated in the self-reinforcing flows, and hence is not available to perform power at a mesoscale.
-Instead, for stronger active anisotropy ($\kappa = -0.8$), total tension along nematic bundles is smaller than perpendicular to them, Supplementary Fig.~2(c), confirming the extensile nature of the self-organized bundles leading to the secondary wrinkling instability.
+To further substantiate this contractile vs extensile behavior of the nematic structures emerging from a contractile active gel with extensile deviatoric behavior, we plotted the difference between the stress along the nematic direction and perpendicular to it, $\sigma_{\parallel} - \sigma_{\perp}$.
+We note that for $\kappa<0$ as required to obtain fibrillar patterns, the active component of this quantity is negative, $\sigma_{\parallel}^{\rm act} - \sigma_{\perp}^{\rm act}<0$, Fig.~\ref{fig1}c.
+In the case of bundles with contractile phenomenology, i.e.~a tendency to straighten (b,I), we found that $\sigma_{\parallel} - \sigma_{\perp}$ was positive on the dense bundles and nearly zero in between, indicating that bundles are contractile structures embedded in a largely isotropic matrix.
+Conversely, in bundles with extensile phenomenology (b,II), we found intricate stress patterns with regions of negative $\sigma_{\parallel} - \sigma_{\perp}$.
+The extensile tension pattern for $\kappa = -0.8$ is more clearly appreciated in 1D simulations, Supp.~Fig.~\ref{supplem_fig_2}, where the dense nematic structures cannot fragment as a result of the bend-type instability.
+This figure also shows how the competition between active and viscous stresses dictates the emergent contractile vs extensile behavior of the nematic bundles.
+In the contractile case ($\kappa = -0.2$), even if $\sigma_{\parallel}^{\rm act} < \sigma_{\perp}^{\rm act}$, the negative viscous stresses due to the self-reinforcing flows are significantly larger in magnitude perpendicular to the nematic direction, resulting in $\sigma_{\parallel} > \sigma_{\perp}$.
 In summary, our theory predicts that a contractile nematic active gel can self-organize into fibrillar patterns with mesoscale bundles that are either contractile or extensile depending on the parameter regime.
+This complex interplay between the contractility vs extensibility of the base material and that of the mesoscale nematic pattern resonates with recent observations where tissues made of contractile cells behave collectively as extensile nematic systems \cite{saw2017,BALASUBRAMANIAM2022101897}.}